-- Clemons is CU's starting wide receiver at the "X" grouping.
-He sat out a year after transferring from Michigan after the 2008 season. - Clemons is CU's second leading receiver with 40 catches for 426 yards and a touchdown. - Clemons hooked up with both Tyler Hansen and Cody Hawkins for a career high eight receptions and career high 98 yards receiving against Texas Tech. - Clemson hooked up with Tyler Hansen after Hansen had to scramble for a 73-yard touchdown pass against Hawai'i.
+- · After sitting out a season due to NCAA transfer rules, Clemons is listed atop the depth chart along at the "X" receiver grouping. - Clemons is CU's second leading receiver with 26 catches for 317 yards and a touchdown. - Clemons hooked up with both Tyler Hansen and Cody Hawkins for a career high eight receptions and career high 98 yards receiving against Texas - Clemson hooked up with Tyler Hansen after Hansen had to scramble for a 73-yard touchdown pass against Hawai'i.
 That is the longest play in the Dan Hawkins era and Clemons first career collegiate touchdown. - After nearly two years off, Clemons began his CU career with three catches for 25 yards against Colorado State. - Clemons was named the Big 12 Preseason Newcomer of the Year. - The Sporting News tabbed him as one of two wide receivers on its All-Spring Team and he was the publication's number one player who helped himself most during the spring. - He earned the Iron Buffalo Award for hard work, dedication, toughness and total poundage lifted in the weight room among wide receivers. - Clemons hails from an athletic family.
 His brother, Wes, played football at California University (Pa.) while his sisters, Mycah and Mycaiah, both ran track at Pittsburgh.
 He is cousins with Arizona Cardinals receiver Steve Breaston and Swin Cash, who won an Olympic Gold medal in 2004, two NCAA Championships at UConn and was MVP of the WNBA All-Star Game in 2009 while playing for Phoenix. - Breaston eased Clemons mind about having to redshirt in 2009 claiming that his redshirt season at Michigan was the best season of his life. - Should CU join the Pac-12 conference before Clemons eligibility is up, he will have the unique distinction of playing in three conferences who earn automatic berths in the BCS.
-He transferred from Michigan (Big Ten), will see action in the Big 12 this year and could see action in the Pac-12 if Colorado joins the conference in 2011. - Clemons has two personal mottos.
+He transferred from Michigan (Big Ten), will see action in the Big 12 this year and could see action in the Pac-12 if Colorado joins the conference in 2011. - · Clemons has two personal mottos.
 The first is from John Wooden, "Talent is God-given.
 Be humble.
 Fame is man-given.
 Be grateful.
-Conceit is self-given.
+Conceit is selfgiven.
 Be careful."
-The other is "there is no such thing as luck, because luck is not needed when you are prepared and are hard-working."

-Clemons only superstition is that his spikes have to be clean and shiny before each game.
+The other is "there is no such thing as luck, because luck is not needed when you are prepared and are hard-working." - Clemons only superstition is that his spikes have to be clean and shiny before each game.
 "I do this because if you look good, you play good."